 The fear is that a cryptocurrency crash might mean a rush to cash out stablecoins.
 Cryptocurrencies aren't a big player in the mainstream financial system, and so a crash would not have much effect except on those directly involved.
 Since stablecoins are derived from the financial system, a crash might have a ripple effect that could lead to a general financial slump.

-Governments are cracking down on cryptocurrencies.
+Governments have moved to control cryptocurrencies.
 China flatly banned them in 2021, though NFTs survived, if under government control.
 Why retain NFTs?
 Possibly because they can't be confused with real money; if people wanted to similarly trade up, say, rare postage stamps, there would be no reason to stop them.
-The US government is working towards a policy on cryptocurrencies.
+Many governments are interested in adopting cryptocurrencies, it appears to co-opt them, though nobody seems to be willing to take the plunge so far.

 Some cryptocurrency advocates believe that regulation will save cryptocurrencies.
 However, there is the issue that much of the point of creating cryptocurrencies was to evade government control -- or put more crudely, evade the law.
 Laws were not made to be evaded, certainly not in such a blatant way.
 If governments put a leash on cryptocurrencies, will there be much interest any more?
 Certainly, if the cryptocurrency system survives, it will not look so much like it once did.